haydengonnzoo/Atmos_object_panning-HG/README.md

 - **Reverse-engineering the format against a real Pro Tools Atmos bounce** — bouncing a previous session, inspecting exactly how Pro Tools encodes object positions and movement, and matching that structure rather than guessing from spec alone.
 - Producing files that **validate on import**: confirmed that the authored automation lands on existing tracks with the intended positions and paths, not just that the file opens without error.

-This is the part that separates "I made a demo that looks plausible" from "I produced a file a real Atmos renderer and Pro Tools both accept as valid."

 ## Design decision: assisted, not autonomous

 The project originally aimed for *fully automatic* panning — video in, finished automation out.
 After building it, I concluded that full automation isn't trustworthy enough for production: tracking drifts, occlusion and re-identification are imperfect, and a wrong-but-confident pan is worse than no pan at all because it costs the mixer time to find and undo.